pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 Organizations that seek to minimize the number of people who have access to secure information or resources thereby reduces the probability of malicious access.

 **Enable AAD Identity Protection**

 This configuration will provide reporting and audit-level alerting for privileged roles and accounts by tracking events and usage at the role or account object level.

-**Enable Single Sign-On(SSO) and AD password management** AD provides seamless SSO across participating applications, and also provides built-in robust password management for identities including within the context of custom applications.
+**Enable Single Sign-On(SSO) and AD password management**

+AD provides seamless SSO across participating applications, and also provides built-in robust password management for identities including within the context of custom applications.

-Once this portion of the solution is complete, the organization can set the stage for ensuring that all custom applications integrate with **Microsoft Identity Platform (MIP)** to authenticate and authorize identities within the custom application workflow.
+Once this part of the solution is complete, the organization can set the stage for ensuring that all custom applications integrate with **Microsoft Identity Platform (MIP)** to authenticate and authorize identities within the custom application workflow.
 Some refactoring will be required.

 - **What are some methods to effectively migrate users for both the External Partners and Customers from existing user stores into the new Unified Identity Solution?**